Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks: Quantum Network Background

-The fidelity metric is employed to assess the quality of entanglement.
-Due to noisy quantum channels, environmental interactions, and imperfect quantum operations, the quality of an EPR pair typically degrades from its initial state.
-EPR pairs with low fidelity may bring negative effects on various quantum applications \cite{cacciapuoti2019quantum}.
-This issue can be mitigated through entanglement purification \cite{wang2023efficient}, a process that typically consumes two low-fidelity base EPR pairs to generate a single pair with higher fidelity.
+In quantum communication, fidelity serves as a key metric for assessing the quality of entanglement.
+Due to environmental noise and imperfections in quantum operations, the fidelity of an EPR pair typically degrades over time.
+Low-fidelity EPR pairs can degrade the performance of various quantum applications \cite{cacciapuoti2019quantum}.
+This issue can be mitigated through entanglement purification \cite{wang2023efficient}, a process that typically consumes two low-fidelity EPR pairs to produce a single pair with higher fidelity.
+Since purification is probabilistic and both base pairs are discarded upon failure, the process can be repeated iteratively, purifying two newly generated EPR pairs until the target fidelity is achieved.